Nortal HQ, April 26, 2017

-All businesses should review their IT systems and data processing methodology within the next year in the wake of the European Union’s new data protection policies, which are set to be implemented in May 2018.
+All businesses should review their IT systems and data processing methodology within the next year in the wake of the European Union’s new data protection policies.

 “At this point, companies are often unaware of the data they are holding in the first place,” said Lauri Ilison, head of Big Data and Machine Learning at Nortal told Estonian daily business paper Äripäev.
 “CIOs may have an overview of their information systems, but often they cannot say what kind of data is stored or which pieces can be traced to specific people.
 They’ve never looked at information systems that way.”
 According to Ilison, the situation is dire because the EU’s new General Data Protection Regulation (GDPR) will bring about a complete overhaul of data management for businesses.